Molly S. McGlennen

 Molly S. McGlennen is an American poet and scholar of Anishinaabe and European descent.
-She is an associate professor of English and Native American studies at Vassar College.
+She is a professor of English and Native American studies at Vassar College.
 She is currently the vice president of the Association for the Study of American Indian Literatures.
 Her book Creative Alliances: The Transnational Designs of Indigenous Women’s Poetry was winner of the Beatrice Medicine Award for Outstanding Scholarship in American Indian Studies.

 McGlennen was born in Minneapolis, Minnesota.
 She holds a PhD in Native American studies from UC Davis and an MFA in creative writing from Mills College.